IntegrationsDatabasesGoogle Bigtable

 instance_idstringYesThe Bigtable instance ID.

-table_idstringYesThe Bigtable table ID to write rows into.
+tablestringYesThe Bigtable table ID to write rows into.
+Also accepts table_id.

-column_familystringYesThe column family to write data to.
-Defaults to events.
+column_familystringYesThe column family to write event columns to.

-service_account_jsonsecretYesThe full JSON key file content for a GCP service account with Bigtable User role.
+service_account_jsonsecretYesThe full JSON key file content for a service account with roles/bigtable.user.

 Signal Setup